FIDOSOFT/mysticbbs/mystic/README.txt

 encouraged that fixes and additions be coordinated with the current authors.

 The current code here reflects the latest 1.10 alphas and is not yet compatible with 1.09 or previous 1.10 alphas.

-With the 1.10 official release, the code will branch off to current stable and development release code bases.
+With the 1.10 final/stable release we will be officially annoucing Mystic as a GPL program and at that time we will branch off to a current stable and development code base.
+In the meantime we are using the end of this development cycle to get the project integrated with SourceForge.